stevenktruong/basic-nn/README.md

 # basic-nn
-A basic neural network programmed in Python from (almost) scratch.
+A basic (fully connected, feed forward) neural network implemented in Python from (almost) scratch.

+This project is for fun and practice.

+The only library used is `numpy`.